-At September 30, 2014, the District maintained two individual governmental funds: one General and one Capital project fund.
-In addition, the District establishes other funds to help it control and manage money for particular purposes or to show that it is meeting its legal and fiduciary responsibilities.
+During the fiscal year ending September 30, 2015, the District maintained two individual governmental funds: one General and one Capital project fund (the Capital Projects S-9/10 fund was closed during the fiscal year).
+In addition, the District may establish other funds to help it control and manage money for particular purposes or to show that it is meeting its legal and fiduciary responsibilities.
 The fund financial statements provide detailed information about the most significant funds - not the District as a whole.
 Accordingly, two major funds are reported individually in the governmental funds balance sheet and statement of revenues, expenditures and changes in fund balances.